liatrio/liatrio-dora-api/CONTRIBUTING.md

 2. Run `cargo build` to build the project and ensure there are no compilation errors.
 3. Run `cargo fmt` and `cargo clippy` to format and lint your code.
 4. Run `cargo test` to ensure all tests pass.
+5. Use [Conventional Commits](https://www.conventionalcommits.org) to format your commit messages.
-5. Commit your changes and push your branch to your fork.
+6. Commit your changes and push your branch to your fork.
-6. Open a pull request with a clear description of your changes.
+7. Open a pull request with a clear description of your changes.

 Thank you for your contributions!